Pirates of the Mississippi: Musical styles

 Pirates of the Mississippi's style features elements of country rock.
 Rick Harmon of The Montgomery Advertiser described their style as having influences ranging from Led Zeppelin to Happy Goodman Family, also calling their style a "smoldering boogie".
-Because of their country rock influences, the band was frequently compared to The Kentucky Headhunters, a country rock band who made their chart debut in 1989.
-As Pirates of the Mississippi's album was recorded before the Kentucky Headhunters' debut but not released until later, McCorvey thought that the initial commercial success of The Kentucky Headhunters had made country radio more accepting of a band with rock influences in the early 1990s.
+Because of their country rock influences, the band was frequently compared to the Kentucky Headhunters, a country rock band who made their chart debut in 1989.
+As Pirates of the Mississippi's album was recorded before the Kentucky Headhunters' debut but not released until later, McCorvey thought that the initial commercial success of that band had made country radio more accepting of a band with rock influences in the early 1990s.
 Robert K. Oermann wrote in The Tennessean that the band had a "rootsy, raucous, casual country rock blend".
 In the same article, Alves stated that he intended for the band not to have an individual image unlike other contemporary bands, as he thought well-written songs would serve as an image on their own.
 McCorvey said that he was inspired by Southern rock acts he listened to growing up.
 He also stated that he preferred to write most of the band's music with Alves, but was open to outside material if he thought it was suitable.
 Bernard Pilon of The Leader-Post described McCorvey as having a "gravelled edge reminiscent of blues man Jeff Healey", with Pete Swanson of the Great Falls Tribune noting the "no-frill three-part harmonies" provided by Townson and Alves.

 Many of the band's songs feature sociopolitical themes in the lyrics, although Severs said this was not a primary intention of theirs.
 "Feed Jake" received media attention for including a lyric supportive of the gay community.
 According to McCorvey, some stations refused to play the song for this reason, thus impacting its position on the charts.
 The editors of The Encyclopedia of Country Music also considered the song unusual in the band's discography, as it was a ballad compared to the "bar band attitude" of their other releases.
 The song's video portrays a relationship between two men, one of whom dies at the end.
 Because of this storyline, some viewers thought the video portrayed a gay relationship, while others thought the man who died was a soldier in the Gulf War.
 Representatives of Deaton-Flanigen Productions stated the video was not intended to have any individual meaning.
 McCorvey wrote "A Street Man Named Desire", which is about a man who becomes homeless upon losing his job, after noticing fans who attended meet-and-greets at radio stations would often say they were unable to afford going to the band's concerts because they had just lost their jobs.
 Despite the song's failure at radio, the band performed a number of charity concerts to assist homeless and low-income individuals.